 If you do have an aggressive Beagle, make sure you are using obedience and socialization training as ways to reducing the aggression.
 You should also show your Beagle that you are the alpha in your household; he will then be more likely to listen to your commands.

-We hope you use this guide to help you address your Beagle’s aggression, and ultimately build a better relationship with him!
+Is your Beagle aggressive?
 Do you have any other tips for Beagle owners?
 Let us know in the comments section below!

 Posts you may like: